marinko-peso/vue-pure-modal/README.md

 You can specify additional options:
 - `animate` - to apply smooth open/close transition. `true` by default.
 - `focusTrap` - to trap tab focus inside modal while open. `true` by default.
+- `describedByBody` - to set modal a11y describedBy to modal body section. `false` by default.

 To use basic style (its not really pretty sorry!) just import generated css:
 ```